 Step two is generating the avatar.
 We use OpenAI’s GPT Image 2, the new image model in the GPT 5.5 family, accessed through the Codex CLI rather than the chat app.

-Codex matters here for one reason: we are almost never generating one image.
-We are generating 4 to 12 variants of the same character in different framings, lighting conditions, and micro-expressions.
+Codex earns its place because we are almost never generating one image.
+A single character means 4 to 12 variants in different framings, lighting conditions, and micro-expressions.
 Codex lets us script that whole batch from one prompt file, version-control the prompts, and re-run a single variant without re-rolling the entire set.
-That workflow is much harder in the chat interface.
+Try doing that in the chat interface and you will feel the friction fast.

 Here is one of the avatars from the campaign.
 This is a still from Seedance, but the underlying face was generated entirely in GPT Image 2: